Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

-Table \ref{result_meta} shows the accuracy achieved by Meta-GraphSHS for discovering SHSs in diverse networks as compared to that of GraphSHS.
-Meta-GraphSHS discovers SHS nodes with high accuracy and outperforms GraphSHS by an accuracy of 2.7\%.
-Our previous results from Table \ref{result_syn} and Table \ref{result_real} illustrate that even though GraphSHS discovers SHSs with high accuracy when trained and tested on graphs from the same domain; however, the accuracy decreases when GraphSHS is tested on graphs from different domains than what the model is trained on.
-The reason for the low accuracy of GraphSHS in the case of diverse graphs is that the model is not able to capture the inter-graph differences.
-On the other hand, once trained, Meta-GraphSHS generalizes well and discovers SHSs from diverse networks with high accuracy of 96.2\%.
+\stmdocstextcolor{red}{For diverse real-world graphs, results demonstrate that Constraint attains an accuracy of 87.7\%.
+Additionally, Closeness Centrality yields an accuracy of 89.5\%, while Vote rank achieves an accuracy of 89.3\%.
+Notably, GraphSHS method exhibits a performance level of 92.1\%.
+However, Meta-GraphSHS model surpasses all the baselines by achieving a significantly higher accuracy rate of 94.8\%, highlighting its superior performance.} Our previous results from \tabref{result_syn,result_real} illustrate that even though GraphSHS discovers SHSs with high accuracy when trained and tested on graphs from the same domain; however, the accuracy decreases when GraphSHS is tested on graphs from different domains than what the model is trained on.
+The reason for the low accuracy of GraphSHS in the case of diverse graphs is that the model is not able to capture the inter-graph differences. {The performance of Meta-GraphSHS on both synthetic and real-world graphs shows that machine learning models explicitly designed for a particular task outperform the models designed for generalized tasks.
+The advantage of meta learning models is that they learn from experience and quickly adapt to new tasks with minimal training data.
+This allows them to achieve high accuracy, even with diverse data.
+This is why once trained, Meta-GraphSHS generalizes well and discovers SHSs from diverse networks with high accuracy.}